Dom-Henrique/Dom-Henrique/README.md

 ###

-<p align="center">I am passionate about mathematics and computer science.
+<p align="center">I am passionate about mathematics, System Analysis and Development and Computer Science.
 Recently, I have studied Calculus I, including limits, derivatives, and integrals.
 I currently work as a designer to support my academic interests and to purchase mathematics books—such as Principia Mathematica by Sir Isaac Newton—as well as computer science books like Clean Code.</p>

 ###